Ask about Alisa Horwitz

 While completing my dissertation, I began working as an evaluator for a community mental health organization in Philadelphia that assessed and treated children and adolescents who had been affected by sexual abuse and other traumas.
 I extended my involvement via a full-time psychology internship and then, following my graduation, I remained as a therapist before leaving to move to Seattle.
 My experience helped clarify my primary interest in supporting those who have experienced various levels of trauma.

-For more in-depth information about my practice, please visit my website: www.alisahorwitzphd.com
+For more information about my practice, please visit my website: www.alisahorwitzphd.com